varsha701528/BINARY_SEARCH_TREE_OPENGL/README.md

 Lines between nodes are drawn using Bresenham Line drawing and circular nodes are drawn using midpoint algorithm The program also includes menus.
 It implements the 3 traversals (inorder,preorder,postorder).

+TO RUN:
+1. I used codeblocks for running the program.
+2. Explicitly install the opengl libraries.(Download the glutming.zip file)